The refined local Donaldson-Thomas theory of curves: DT/PT correspondence

 in complete analogy with the case of $\Hilb^n(X, \beta)$.

-Similarly to \Cref{sec: Hilbert schemes}, the $\TT$-action on $X$ lifts to the moduli space of stable pairs $P_n(X, \beta)$, making the perfect obstruction theory naturally $\TT$-equivariant by \cite{Ric_equivariant_Atiyah}.
+Similarly to \Cref{sec: Hilbert schemes}, the $\TT$-action on $X$ lifts to the moduli space of stable pairs $P_n(X, \beta)$, making the perfect obstruction theory and the virtual cycles naturally $\TT$-equivariant by \cite{Ric_equivariant_Atiyah}.
 Moreover, the $\TT$-fixed locus $ P_n(X, \beta)^\TT$ is proper (cf. \Cref{thm: fixed PT}), therefore by Graber-Pandharipande \cite{GP_virtual_localization} there is a natural induced perfect obstruction theory

 on $ P_n(X, \beta)^\TT$ along with natural virtual cycles.
 We define \emph{$\TT$-equivariant Pandharipande-Thomas invariants} as

 where the right-hand-side is defined by Graber-Pandharipande virtual localisation formula \cite{GP_virtual_localization} as